atzimler/NUnitTestTimeLimiter.Fody/README.md

 ## Why not assembly level Timeout attribute?

 * Has no support for overriding developer preference.
 So if the developer sets the timeout to high value on the class, the assembly level configuration will be ignored.
-On the other hand, by having the configuration in an assembly it is easy to enforce a value by the build server, without modifying the source code.
+On the other hand, by not having the configuration in an assembly it is easy to enforce a value by the build server, without modifying the source code.

 Beside the main point, it is